PrestaShop/prestashop-specs/core/back-office/Catalog-products-add-edit.md

 - **Search attributes**: I can search and select any existing attribute’s value by typing the value or the attribute’s private name (<a href="https://github.com/PrestaShop/PrestaShop/issues/12440">issue 12440</a>).
 I can also choose all the values of an attribute at once by typing the private name (<a href="https://github.com/PrestaShop/PrestaShop/issues/12440">issue 12440</a>) of the attribute: All.
 Elements in dropdown are highlighted when using keyboard and hover with mouse (<a href="https://github.com/PrestaShop/PrestaShop/issues/14052">issue 14052</a>).
 All results are displayed in the dropdown with a scrollbar (<a href="https://github.com/PrestaShop/PrestaShop/issues/9939">issue 9939</a>).
 When I select an attribute’s value in the search bar, the value is selected and in bold in the menu on the right.
 If I remove an attribute value in the search bar, the value is unchecked in the menu on the right.

 - **Select attributes**: When no combinations have been generated yet, attributes private names are opened and values displayed.
-If combinations are already generated, attributes are collapsed and values are not displayed. (issue 16100) When I select any existing attribute’s value in the menu on the right, it’s added in the search bar: “Attribute private name: value selected”.
+If combinations are already generated, attributes are collapsed and values are not displayed. (<a href="https://github.com/PrestaShop/PrestaShop/issues/16100">issue 16100</a>) When I select any existing attribute’s value in the menu on the right, it’s added in the search bar: “Attribute private name: value selected”.
 When I uncheck an attribute value in the menu on the right, it’s removed from the search bar.

 - **Generate combinations**: After selecting one or many attributes’ values, I click on Generate.
 Combinations are displayed in the list.